Ivel Model Aircraft Club

 Ivel MAC was probably one of the first model clubs in the country to fly a model ‘On Screen’ via video telemetry, -

-Sadly not with us any more, we had John Drake who pioneered and proved much of the initial control techniques of model helicopters now taken for granted by most of the world.
-Chris Bashford, still a member of the club, pioneered the use of Opto-
+Also, sadly not with us any more, we had John Drake who pioneered and proved much of the initial control techniques of model helicopters now taken for granted by most of the world.
+Chris Bashford, pioneered the use of Opto-

 The club is now managed by a chairman and committee, oveseen by a group of four independent trustees.